magento/merchdocs/src/marketing/price-rules-cart.md

 Cart price rules apply discounts to items in the shopping cart, based on a set of conditions.
 The discount can be applied automatically as soon as the conditions are met, or when the customer enters a valid coupon code.
 When applied, the discount appears in the cart under the subtotal.
 A cart price rule can be used as needed for a season or promotion by changing its status and date range.

+**Note:** If the coupon cart rule has specific conditions, like using certain shipping methods or payment methods, those conditions will be met only in checkout after the specific shipping / payment methods are selected and the coupon can be applied in checkout on last step.

 ![Example storefront - cart apply coupon]({% link marketing/assets/storefront-cart-apply-coupon.png %}){: .zoom}
 _Apply Coupon in Cart_